CrisDoesCG/PBR-Express/README.md

 <details>
 <summary><strong> Easy copy-paste installation </strong></summary>
 <br>
 No need to download anything, just copy and paste the raw code from PBR-Express.py as a shelf tool.
-See "Installation"
+See "Installation".
 <br><br>
 </details>

 <details>
 <summary><strong> Texture-naming flexibility </strong></summary>
 <br>
-Supports any texture sets that have the texture type written at the end of the file name and it is separated by an underscore: e.g. `sample_texture_4k_displacement.exr` OR `sample_texture_displacement_4k.exr`.
-See "How to use"
+Supports any texture sets that have the texture type written at the end of the file name and it is separated by an underscore: e.g. `sample_texture_4k_displacement.exr`.
+Additionally, the resolution can be at the end of the name like in `sample_texture_displacement_4k.exr`.
+See "How to use" for more infos.
 <br><br>
 </details>